itucsdb1602/itucsdb1602/docs/worksharing.rst

       - List, Add, Delete,Search and Update Operations for Keywords
       - Reference to Tags Tables in Keywords table
-      - List, Add, Delete and Update Operations for Post Table
+      - List, Add, Delete and Update Operations for Post_keywords Table
       - Reference to Keywords and Posts in Post Keywords Table
       - List, Add, Delete and Update Operations for pLikes relaion